zyh0308/bitmap-transformer/README.md

 ### Don't believe us?
 Try it!

-(Include several examples of how your grader can run your code and see outputs)
+* To run this you can run ./gradlew test in the CLI or import the app to IntelliJ and run it from there.